tiffany-ngo/tiffany-ngo.github.io/essays/java-script-and-modules-and-me.md

 ---
 layout: essay
 type: essay
-title: "A Reflection on Javascript and Modules"
+title: Javascript and Modules and Me"
 # All dates must be YYYY-MM-DD format!
 date: 2023-08-29
 published: true